berkunis/HAWKS/README.md

 - Cognitive state evolution (structured)
 - Behavioral realization (generative)

-As a result, cognition remains interpretable even when behavior is modeled using foundation models.
+The latent trust variable remains fully observable and analyzable, while the LLM operates strictly as a conditional behavioral generator.
+This preserves interpretability at the cognitive state level.

 ---

-## 🎯 Design Philosophy
+## Design Philosophy

 Rather than using an LLM to implicitly learn human behavior end-to-end, HAWKS: